thornado123/JasminFuzzer/src/README.md

 2. More tuple stuff BNF: ⟨var⟩ ⟨parens_tuple⟨pexpr⟩⟩ ;
 3. Signed operators and pipeq has ben left out
 4. Mem access left out BNF [<parens<ptype>>]<brackets(<var> + <pexpr>)>

+# Achieving complex program

+To achieve more complex programs that use more complex tokens but without entering a recursive non terminating loop the probabilities of the more complex tokens should be decay with respect to the depth of the current scope.